Ernie Chambers: Term limit law

 In 2000, a term-limit amendment was passed that essentially forced Chambers—and half of Nebraska's state senators—out of office in 2008.
 The amendment required legislators sit out one term, after which they could run for election.
-In 2012, Chambers was once again elected to represent north Omaha's 11th district in the Nebraska Unicameral, defeating Brenda Council by a "landslide".
+In 2012, Chambers was once again elected to represent north Omaha's 11th district in the Nebraska Unicameral, defeating Brenda Council by 3,408 votes, with 10,336 votes cast.
 He was forced to sit out the 2020 election due to the same law.

 "My ISIS is the police"

-On March 20, 2015, during a Judiciary Committee Hearing on Allowing Guns in Bars (LB 635), Chambers said, "My ISIS is the police."
+On March 20, 2015, during a Judiciary Committee hearing on allowing guns in bars (LB 635), Chambers said, "My ISIS is the police."
 He said his comments were intended to criticize the failure to prosecute Alvin Lugod, the Omaha police officer who fatally shot Danny Elrod on February 23.
 Although fellow senators did not react to his comments during the hearing, there was backlash.
 Omaha Police Chief Todd Schmaderer responded, "The comments that Senator Ernie Chambers made today at the Nebraska Unicameral are not only reprehensible but are completely without merit."
-Mayor Jean Stothert also criticized Chambers, saying in a press release that he should be looking for ways to improve public safety instead of "comparing police officers to terrorists."
+Omaha Mayor Jean Stothert also criticized Chambers, saying in a press release that he should be looking for ways to improve public safety instead of "comparing police officers to terrorists."

 Governor Pete Ricketts called Chambers's comments "irresponsible" and asked for an apology.
-Omaha Mayor Jean Stothert, Omaha Police Chief Todd Schmaderer and Nebraska Attorney General Doug Peterson were also critical, and the hashtag #supportblue was organized in response to Chambers's comments.
+Stothert, Police Chief Todd Schmaderer, and Nebraska Attorney General Doug Peterson were also critical, and the hashtag #supportblue was organized in response to Chambers's comments.
 Senator David Schnoor of Scribner called for his resignation.

 Senator Bob Krist of Omaha said he regretted that he had not immediately protested the remark.
-Several other senators disagreed with his opinion but defended his right to express it.
+Several other senators disagreed with Chambers's opinion but defended his right to express it.
 Senator Dave Bloomfield of Hoskins remarked, "It's a wonderful opportunity to pile onto Senator Chambers."
 Chambers said he would continue to be vocal in his criticism of the police and would not apologize.